 Sometimes we don’t want to heal because the pain is the connection to what we have lost.

-Lakota cultural Native American horse/ human-healer, medicine man, speaker, wisdom-keeper, Douglas Widow Jr. (Cheyenne River Sioux), will be facilitating a two-day retreat with horses.
+Lakota cultural Native American wisdom-keeper, Douglas Widow Jr. (Cheyenne River Sioux), will be working with horses to facilitate healing at a two-day retreat in West Linn, Oregon.

 Retreat Includes: